 Then, hover your mouse in the general region of the block you just made.

 A menu will appear: on the left, you’ll see a little gray plus sign.
 On the right, you’ll see symbols for three different block types: Header (although the symbol is a “T” for “Title”), Image, and List.

 From here, you can either click the plus sign to get that list of available common block types, or just click one of the three symbols on the right to automatically add a block of that type.

 I call this option fussy because sometimes the menu doesn’t show up at all, or shows up but disappears when you hover over it, or some other unpredictable quirk.
 But the kinks are being worked out of Gutenberg all the time, so keep experimenting!

-Ok, so this isn’t actually that secret, or that complicated.
-But it’ll make you feel cool if you’re not used to using keyboard commands (as opposed to mouse clicks).
+This one might make you feel pretty cool if you’re not used to using keyboard commands (as opposed to mouse clicks).